beamkenya/ex_ussd/README.md

   # simulate 98
   {:ok, "CON Welcome\n3:Product C\n0:BACK"}
   ```
-  - `next` - Used render the next menu chuck, default `"98"`,
+  - `next` - Used render the next menu chunk, default `"98"`
-  - `previous` - Ussd to navigate to the previous menu, default "0",
+  - `previous` - Ussd to navigate to the previous menu, default "0"

-  - `handle` - To let ExUssd allow the developer to handle the client input, set the value to `true`, this will then trigger a callback call on the handler for the first menu of the menu list with should_handle value `true`, default `false`.
+  - `handle` - To let ExUssd allow the developer to handle the client input,
+  Set the `handle` value to `true` to trigger a callback call on the handler for the first menu of the menu list.
+  The handler callback will trigger with `should_handle` value `true`
+  handle default is `false`.

 ```elixir
   iex> ExUssd.Menu.render(